Early Warning Signs of Groundwater Flooding

 Where is Groundwater Flooding most common?

-In parts of England, the ground is prone to floods, and traditional landscapes including valleys and hillsides are often associated with groundwater.
+In parts of England, the ground is prone to floods, and traditional landscapes including valleys and hillsides are generally associated with groundwater.
 However, cities aren’t immune either, groundwater can rise in places with soil, sand, and gravel as well.

 In recent times, the city of London has faced a lot of problems related to the water supply.
 Homes all across the city are facing issues due to heavy rainfall and rising groundwater levels.
 Basement flooding is one such major issue that homeowners face.
 If you’re more susceptible to groundwater flooding, you may not be able to completely prevent flood water from entering.
 However you can take steps to safeguard your home or business.